cdvrooman/yii2/docs/guide/output-client-scripts.md

 ], 'css-print-theme');
 ```

-The code above will add a link to CSS file to the head section of the page.
+The code above will add a link to the CSS file to the head section of the page.

 * The first argument specifies the CSS file to be registered.
 * The second argument specifies the HTML attributes for the resulting `<link>` tag.
 The option `depends`